 Decision making in the monetary field is always difficult.
 There are conflicts over the objectives of monetary policy and over the nature of momentary influences on income, employment prices and the balance of payments.
 The size and speed of impact of the effects of central bank actions are also matters of dispute.
 The Board’s consultants try to approach their task in a scientific spirit but we cannot claim to speak with the authority derived from a wealth of solid experimental evidence.
 We must in presenting our views emphasize what we don’t know as well as what we do know.
 That may be disappointing vut as Mark Twain said: “it ain’t things we don’t know that hurt, it’s the things we know that ain’t so.

 Winning the theory war implied researching channels whereby monetary policy influenced real aggregates, but winning the policy war implied putting these ideas to work.
-The Fed Board therefore asked Modigliani and Ando to fashion yet another macroeconomic model, one that would offer a better integration of the monetary and financial spheres with the real one.
+During a seminar held under the tutelage of the SSRC’s Council of Economic Stability, economists came to the conclusion that the Brookings model previously funded came short of integrating the monetary and financial sphere with the real one, and Modigliani and Ando soon proposed to fashion another macroeconomic model.
 For the Keynesian pair, the model was explicitly intended as a workshorse against Friedman’s monetarism.
-Funded by the Fed through the Social Science Research Council, the model came to be called the MPS, for MIT-Penn (where Ando had moved in 1967)-SSRC.
+At the Fed, head of the division of research and statistics Daniel Brill and Frank De Leeuw, a Harvard PhD who had written down the Brooking’s model monetary sector, had come to the same conclusion and started to build their own model.
+It was decided to merge the two projects.
+Funded by the Fed through the Social Science Research Council, the resulting model came to be called the MPS, for MIT-Penn (where Ando had moved in 1967)-SSRC.
 Intended as a large-scale quarterly model, its 1974 operational version exhibited around 60 simultaneous behavioral equations (against several hundreds for some versions of the Wharton and Brookings models), and up to 130 in 1995, when it was eventually replaced.
 Like companion Keynesian models, its supply equations were based on a Solovian model of growth, which determined the characteristics of the steady state, and a more refined demand set of equations, with 6 major blocks: final demand, income distribution, tax and transfers, labor market, price determination, and a huge financial sector (with consumption and investment equations).Non conventional monetary transmission mechanisms (aka, other than that the cost-of-capital channel) were emphasized.